Policies & Accreditation

 Need-Based Grants: The Office of Financial Aid will determine the total amount of need-based grant funding the student should receive according to federal and institutional formulas.

-Hebrew College merit-based fellowships and scholarships, along with federal and state grants, and outside sources are counted toward this total first.
-If these awards do not meet the student’s financial obligation to the College, a Hebrew College Need-Based Grant and/or student loans may be awarded to meet the remaining eligibility to the extent funds are available and the student is eligible.
-Therefore, changes in eligibility for state and federal grants will affect the amount of grant funding a student will receive from Hebrew College.
+Hebrew College merit-based fellowships and scholarships, along with grants from outside sources, are counted toward this total first.
+If these awards do not meet the student’s financial obligation to the College, a Hebrew College Need-Based Grant may be awarded and/or student loans may be requested to meet the remaining eligibility to the extent funds are available and the student is eligible.

 Ineligibility for Hebrew College need-based grant funds in one academic year does not preclude the student from receiving institutional grant funding in other years if financial need increases.